Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsubsection occt_draw_7_6_1  fuse, cut, common

 These commands are no longer supported, so the result may be unpredictable.
-Please use the commands bfuse, bcut, bcommon instead.
+Use the commands bfuse, bcut, bcommon instead.

 Syntax:
 ~~~~~